What Is Business Intelligence?

 What Is the Difference Between Business Intelligence and Business Analytics?

 Some companies use terms such as business intelligence and business analytics interchangeably, but technically these are two different things.
 At the very least, they’re two sides of the same coin.

-Business intelligence is the act of gathering, reporting on and understanding existing data.
-It's descriptive in nature, which means it tells you want has already happened or what is currently happening.
+Business intelligence is the act of gathering, reporting on, and understanding existing data.
+It’s descriptive in nature, which means it tells you to want has already happened or what is currently happening.
 Examples of data or reports related to business intelligence include:

 - How many customers bought a certain product in a specific time period?

 - A list of all the inventory currently on hand

 - The average speed of call answers for every day this week